Warbo/chriswarbo-net/blog/2024-06-29-determinism.md

 collapse").

-So-called "superdeterminism" takes the determinism of observers seriously; I claim it adds nothing else to the underlying theory of determinism (suvh as "randomness" or "choice").
+So-called "superdeterminism" takes the determinism of observers seriously; I claim it adds nothing else to the underlying theory of determinism (such as "randomness" or "choice").

 I don't know if either is right, but I never understood objections to